thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
+* detect channel name of youtube video
 * use lazy import to speed up
-* push a dev branch
 * implement a boost argument that multiplies by 1.5 ELO and DELO
 * implement support for deadline tags, that are used for global scoring
 * implement support for arbitrary additional fields